kuzzleio/sdk-php/README.md

 Official Kuzzle PHP SDK
 ======

-This SDK version is compatible with Kuzzle 1.0.0-RC10 and higher

 ## About Kuzzle

 A backend software, self-hostable and ready to use to power modern apps.